Military history of Japan: 21st Century

 On 22 December 2001, the Battle of Amami-Ōshima was a six hour long confrontation with an undercover North Korean spy and infiltration ship.
 The spy ship was heavily armed and 400 km north west of the Japanese island Amami Ōshima.
-The spy ship didn't heed warnings of the Japanese Coast Guard and tried to escape.
+The spy ship did not heed warnings of the Japanese Coast Guard and tried to escape.
 12 patrol boats and 13 planes of the JCG and 2 MSDF destroyers chased the ship.
 Eventually the spy vessel opened fire and, after receiving fire from JCG cutters, sunk with self-destructive explosion.
 All 15 crew members died.
 This was the first time since World War 2 that Japan attacked and sank a foreign ship in Japan's sea territory.

 On March 27, 2004, the Japan Defense Agency activated the Special Operations Group with the mandate under the JGSDF as its Counter-terrorist unit.

-On June 8, 2006, the Cabinet of Japan endorsed a bill elevating the Defense Agency (防衛庁, Bōeichō) under the Cabinet Office to full-fledged cabinet-level Ministry of Defense (防衛省, Bōeishō).
+On 8 June 2006, the Cabinet of Japan (premiership of Junichiro Koizumi) endorsed a bill elevating the Defense Agency (防衛庁, Bōeichō) under the Cabinet Office to full-fledged cabinet-level Ministry of Defense (防衛省, Bōeishō).
 This was passed by the National Diet in December 2006, and has been enforced since January 9, 2007.

 In 2007, Prime Minister Shinzō Abe said that Japan's constitution did not necessarily ban possession of nuclear weapons, so long as they were kept at a minimum and were tactical weapons, and Chief Cabinet Secretary Yasuo Fukuda expressed a similar view.

 On January 9, 2007, Section 2 of Article 3 of the Self Defense Forces Act was revised.
 JSDF activities abroad were elevated from "miscellaneous regulations" to "basic duties".
 This fundamentally changed the nature of the JSDF because its activities are no longer solely defensive.
 JMSDF ships can be dispatched worldwide such as in activities against pirates.
 The JSDF's first postwar overseas base was established in Djibouti, Somalia (July 2010).